-Below are some resources from our most respected in the field to help you through the process of teaching literacy to AAC users:
+Below are resources, from our most respected in the field, to help you through the process of teaching literacy to AAC users:

 - Adapting Books by Pam Harris: Instructions with photo illustrations for adapting books for use by a person who uses AAC.